rob-blackbourn/bareASGI/README.md

 a minimal implementation, with other facilities (serving static files, CORS, sessions, etc.) being implemented by optional packages.

-The framework is targeted at micro-services which require a light footprint, or as a base for larger frameworks.
+The framework is targeted at micro-services which require a light footprint (in a container for example), or as a base for larger frameworks.

 Python 3.8+ is required.